Last updated on April 9th, 2022

 1 cup fat-free skimmed milk = 15 gms of carbs or 1 serving

-Dairy products are rich in key nutrients such as proteins, calcium, and vitamin D, etc. So, if a person likes them, these can be included in the diet.
+Dairy products are rich in key nutrients such as proteins, calcium, vitamin D, etc. So, if a person likes them, these can be included in the diet.
 Remember to skip full-fat milk and replace it with skimmed milk or low- or no-fat dairy products.
-High cholesterol and high triglycerides levels often accompany diabetes, hence avoiding dairy fats is important.
+According to the Medical News Today website, full fat diary products increase blood sugar levels.
+High cholesterol and high triglyceride levels often accompany diabetes.
+Hence, avoiding dairy fats is important.

 Yoghurt